knice/inquiry.ucsc.edu/source/_articles/2020-21/fish-for-all.md

 global population increases, so will our dependence on aquaculture to feed a world filled with billions more hungry people.
 <figure class="right" style="width:300px;">
-  {% asset 2020/anne-kapuscinski.jpg @magick:resize=300 alt:'UCSC professor of environmental studies Anne Kapuscinski' %}<figcaption>In an effort to return aquaculture to its more sustainable historical roots, UCSC professor of environmental studies Anne Kapuscinski, who also directs the UCSC [[Coastal Science and Policy Program]{.underline}](https://csp.ucsc.edu/), seeks to develop fish-free feeds that contain marine microalgae instead.
-Credit: C. Lagattuta.</figcaption>
+  {% asset 2020/anne-kapuscinski.jpg @magick:resize=300 alt:'UCSC professor of environmental studies Anne Kapuscinski' %}<figcaption>Subject to increasing periods of extreme heat and flooding, as seen here, the city of Miami declared a climate emergency in November 2019.
+Soon after, Miami city leaders side-stepped its climate-denying state and national governments to become one of the newest members of the C40 Group coalition of cities from around the world working to fight climate change.
+Credit: <a href="https://es.wikipedia.org/wiki/Archivo:October_17_2016_sunny_day_tidal_flooding_at_Brickell_Bay_Drive_and_12_Street_downtown_Miami,_4.25_MLLW_high_tide_am.jpg">[Wikimedia
+Commons]{.underline}</a>
+(CC BY-SA 4.0).</figcaption>
 </figure>
 But farmed seafood faces the same long-term sustainability problem as capture fisheries: dwindling stocks of wild fish.
 Fish farming